San Marino national football team: History

-Though the San Marino Football Federation was formed in 1931, the federation did not establish a national team until 1986, when a team representing the Federation played the Canadian U-23 team in an unofficial international, which ended in a 1–0 defeat.
+Though the San Marino Football Federation was formed in 1931, the Federation did not establish a national team until 1986, when a team representing the Federation played against the Canada U-23 team in an unofficial international, which ended in a 1–0 defeat.
 San Marino gained affiliation to FIFA and UEFA in 1988, allowing the team to participate in major championships.
-Prior to this, Sammarinese players had been considered Italian in international football contexts.
+Before this, Sammarinese players had been considered Italian in international football contexts.

 San Marino's first match in a FIFA-sanctioned competition was against Switzerland on 14 November 1990 in a qualifier for the 1992 European Championships.
-San Marino lost 4–0 and would go on to lose all eight of their other qualifiers.
-The team particularly struggled in away matches, losing all of them by at least four goals.
+San Marino lost 4–0 and would lose all eight of their other qualifiers.
+The team struggled in away matches, losing all by at least four goals.
 San Marino scored only one goal, which was a penalty in a 3–1 defeat at home by Romania, and conceded 33 goals in total.

 For their first World Cup qualifying campaign, San Marino were drawn in a group with England, the Netherlands, Norway, Poland and Turkey.
 The opening match resulted in a 10–0 defeat to Norway.
 The return match was less one-sided, finishing 2–0 to the Norwegians.
-A 4–1 defeat in Turkey saw San Marino score their first World Cup goal and a goalless draw against the same opposition on 10 March 1993 gave them their first-ever point.
-In their final qualifier against England, Davide Gualtieri scored the then-fastest goal in World Cup qualifying history after 8.3 seconds, though San Marino went on to lose 7–1.
+A 4–1 defeat in Turkey saw San Marino score their first goal in a World Cup qualifier (also their first from open play), and a goalless draw against the same opposition on 10 March 1993 gave them their first-ever point.
+In their final qualifier against England, Davide Gualtieri scored the then-fastest goal in World Cup qualifying history after 8.3 seconds.
+However, San Marino went on to lose 7–1.
 San Marino finished the campaign with one point and conceded 46 goals in 10 matches.

-The team's qualification campaign for Euro 1996 followed a similar pattern to that of the previous European championships as they lost every match.
-A match away to Finland gave San Marino their first goal away from home in the European championship qualifiers, but the team lost 4–1.
+The team's qualification campaign for UEFA Euro 1996 followed a similar pattern to the previous European championships as they lost every match.
+A match away to Finland gave San Marino their first goal away from home in the European Championship qualifiers.
+Still, the team lost 4–1.
 Their only other goal came in a 3–1 home defeat by the Faroe Islands; the two wins over San Marino were the only points gained by the Faroe Islands in the group.
-In the first match, a 3–0 score in Toftir, is the Faroe Islands record competitive win.
+In the first match, a 3–0 score in Toftir is the Faroe Islands' record competitive win.

-Even by Sammarinese standards, qualification for the 1998 World Cup was disappointing.
+Even by Sammarinese standards, qualification for the 1998 FIFA World Cup was disappointing.
 Losing every match by three goals or more, San Marino failed to score a single goal.
 This is the only World Cup qualifying tournament in which they have failed to score.
 Qualification for Euro 2000 again resulted in defeats in every match.
 The closest San Marino got to gaining a point was against Cyprus, a 1–0 defeat on 18 November 1998.